 In contemporary production processes, often labor is employed to produce the goods.
 In labor management and relations, Islam, unlike capitalism, gives due protection and credit to labour.
 To highlight the importance of fair treatment of labor, Prophet Muhammad (pbuh) said: “I will be a foe to three persons on the Last Day: one of them being the one who, when he employs a person that has accomplished his duty, does not give him his due.”
 (Sahih Bukhari, Vol 3, Book of Hiring, Hadith Number 2270).
 On timely remuneration to labor, Prophet Muhammad (pbuh) said: “Give the labor his wage before his sweat dries”.
 (Sunan Ibn-e-Maja, Vol 3, Book of Pawning, Hadith Number 2443)

 In another Hadith, Prophet Muhammad (pbuh) said: “Those are your brothers [workers under you] who are around you; Allah has placed them under you.
 So, if anyone of you has someone under him, he should feed him out of what he himself eats, clothe him like what he himself puts on, and let him not put so much burden on him that he is not able to bear, [and if that be the case], then lend your help to him.”
-[Sahih Bukhari, Vol 3, Book of Manumission, Hadith Number 2545].
+(Sahih Bukhari, Vol 3, Book of Manumission, Hadith Number 2545).

 Islamic Teachings Related to Consumption and Spending

-In a hadith, Prophet Muhammad (pbuh) said: “If Adam’s son had a valley full of gold, he would like to have two valleys, for nothing fills his mouth except dust (of the grave)…” (Al-Bukhari, Book of Ar-Riqaq, Vol 8, Hadith No. 6436).
+In describing human’s nature, Qur’an mentions that humans are generally hasty (Al-Qur’an, Al-Isra: 11), miserly (Al-Qur’an, Al-Isra: 100), impatient (Al-Qur’an, Al-Ma’arij: 19) and have a love of wealth (Al-Qur’an, Al-Aadiyat: 8).
+Humans have desire to consume positional goods and indulging in conspicuous consumption (Al-Qur’an, Al-Takaathur: 1-2).
+According to Islamic texts, human instinct prefers goods which serve survival needs as well as other wants which serve non-survival needs (Al-Qur’an, Aal’-Imran: 14).
+The story of Jews asking Moses (pbuh) for a variety of food (Al-Qur’an, Al-Baqarah: 61) also hints at the desire for variety in consumption bundles and diminishing marginal utility.
+In a Hadith, Prophet Muhammad (pbuh) said: “If Adam’s son had a valley full of gold, he would like to have two valleys, for nothing fills his mouth except dust (of the grave)…” (Al-Bukhari, Book of Ar-Riqaq, Vol 8, Hadith No. 6436).
 This also hints at the instinctive desire of humans for non-satiated preferences.
 Prophet Muhammad (pbuh) said: “The heart of an old man remains young with regards to two things: Love of life and wealth.”
 (Al-Muslim, Book of Zakat, Vol 3, Hadith No. 2410).

 Prophet Muhammad (pbuh) said: “Envy consumes good deeds just as fire consumes wood, and charity extinguishes bad deeds just as water extinguishes the fire.”
 (Sunan Ibn-e-Maja, Chapters on Asceticism, Vol 5, Hadith No. 4210).
 Prophet Muhammad (pbuh) educated Muslims to be like none except the one who is given the knowledge of Qur’an and the one who spends in charity (Al-Bukhari, Book of Virtues of the Qur’an, Vol 6, Hadith No. 5025).
 Prophet Muhammad (pbuh) advised: “Look at the one who is at a lower level than you, and do not look at the one who is above you, for that may keep you from scorning the blessings of Allah.”
 (Al-Muslim, Book of Asceticism, Vol 7, Hadith No. 7430)

-“Know that the life of this world is only play and amusement, pomp and mutual boasting among you, and rivalry in respect of wealth and children, as the likeness of vegetation after rain, thereof the growth is pleasing to the tiller; afterwards it dries up and you see it turning yellow; then it becomes straw…” (Al-Hadid: 20).
-In one hadith, Prophet Muhammad (pbuh) said: “Richness is not in having many possessions, but richness is being content with oneself.”
+“Know that the life of this world is only play and amusement, pomp and mutual boasting among you, and rivalry in respect of wealth and children, as the likeness of vegetation after rain, thereof the growth is pleasing to the tiller; afterwards it dries up and you see it turning yellow; then it becomes straw…” (Al-Qur’an, Al-Hadid: 20).
+In one Hadith, Prophet Muhammad (pbuh) said: “Richness is not in having many possessions, but richness is being content with oneself.”
 (Jamai-at-Tirmidhi, Chapters on Zuhd, Vol 4, Hadith No. 2373).